micmejia/bible-dump/AMPC/Isaiah/Isa 37.md

-And the [^b]Angel of the Lord went forth, and [^c]slew 185,000 in the camp of the Assyrians; and when [the living] arose early in the morning, behold, all these were dead bodies.
+And the Angel of the Lord went forth, and slew 185,000 in the camp of the Assyrians; and when [the living] arose early in the morning, behold, all these were dead bodies.